9dots/9dots.io-pages/OfflsfX.md

 ```
 Notice how in the example above, there are 2 HTML elements between the body start tag and end tag.

-This is what programmers call nested tags.
+This is what web designers call nested tags.
 It is similar to a set of russian dolls, with one big one on the outside, and several smaller ones that are kept within.
 The **body** tag is used on every website and contains the entirety of the HTML nested within it.
 The **div** tag is used to create sections which make it easier to organize and style a webpage.

 ### SHOW:
 Using the puppy pals worksheet from the last lesson (a large poster version would be preferable) outline the body (around the entire website) and the divs (should contain one image and one paragraph).